 - Pour in the passata, chicken stock and herbs (if desired) and stir.

 - Add salt and pepper to taste.
 Stir.
 I usually add about 1/2 tsp of black pepper and a full teaspoon of salt.
 You may need to adjust to your own liking.

 - Simmer gently uncovered for 20 minutes.

 - Passata is simply tomatoes that have been cooked and strained.
 It’s my preference over tinned whole or diced tomatoes as l like the smooth texture and it really takes next to no time to create a deeply flavoured, rich sauce.

 - I use a good quality powdered chicken stock.
 It’s convenient and easy to control the intensity of the flavour.
 I have recommended adding 1 1/2 cups of chicken stock to the mixture.
 Adjust the amount of chicken stock or water you add to create a consistency that you prefer.
 I find that simmering for 20 minutes is a perfect amount of time to allow the sauce to develop a rich flavour.
-Remember, the longer you simmer the thicker and richer it becomes!

 - Crush the bay leaves in your hand to release their fragrance before adding them.